 ISU's contracted travel agencies are Corporate Travel Partners and Key Travel.
 Travelers may get information on flight availability and prices by phoning a contracted travel agent or visiting the contracted travel agency's website.
-ISU no longer uses Air Ticket Requisitions, and the new payment method is a Purchasing Card that has been authorized for air travel.
+Air tickets may be purchased with a Travel & Hospitality (T&H) Card.
+ISU no longer uses Air Ticket Requisitions.

 What happens if I need to reschedule a trip for which a ticket already has been purchased?

 Increased ticket costs due to rescheduling fees or changed dates are allowable if the changes were for a business (rather than a personal) reason.
-The additional costs can be charged to a Purchasing Card authorized to purchase air tickets.
+The additional costs can be charged to a T&H Card.

 If the ticket price increases due to changes for personal (rather than business) reasons, the traveler should charge the increase to his/her personal credit card, as this is not reimbursable.

 What alternatives do I have if I want to use another travel agency?

 Travelers are allowed to use their personal funds or T&H Card to purchase tickets from Internet sites.
 Reimbursement for personal funds used to purchase airline tickets will not be made until the conclusion of the trip and no travel advances will be issued to facilitate the purchase of air tickets.
 If you are using federal funds, you MUST comply with the Fly America Act.